gitenter/gitenter/doc/requirements/SyRS.md

 - [SyRS-0022]{StRS-0011,StRS-0056} The software shall provide authorization control of who can read, review, and/or edit the documents.
 - [SyRS-0040]{SyRS-0038,SyRS-0022} The software shall separate the edit authorization of document and code. *(This is challenging)*
-- [SyRS-0039]{StRS-0011,SyRS-0059} The software shall provide authorization control who can approve the benchmark of the document.

 ### Usability requirements